bitglitcher/dasm/README.md

 On the architecture folder, you need to create a file named the same as your architecture, for example `mips.id`.
 After creating the instruction description file you can start describing your architecture.

-# Description File (This description file syntax will be replaced with a much better one, check riscv backend, which contains new unimplemented syntax)
+# Description File
+### Note: This description file syntax will be replaced with a much better one, check riscv backend, which contains new unimplemented syntax

 Any assembler syntax includes the mnemonic and the operands.
 As shown in the next table.